misiektoja/spotify_monitor/docs/configuration.md

 ```

 Paste the copied link at the hidden prompt.
 Spotify Monitor saves it in `.env` so it does not appear in your command history.
 Treat this link like a password because anyone who has it can post through it.

+For a one-run override, `--webhook-url URL` uses a complete HTTPS destination without changing `.env`.
+The URL may remain visible in shell history or process listings, so prefer `--set-webhook-url` for normal setup.

 Keep the default provider in `spotify_monitor.conf`: